On the sunny side since 1972.

 Don Leet sells the majority of his shares to Susan and Mike, who are now equal partners in running the store.

 What's next for Sunnyside Sports?
-Let's see.
+Let's find out together.